kbredies/gratopy/README.md

 * *International Research Training Group IGDK 1754 Optimization and Numerical Analysis for Partial Differential Equations with Nonsmooth
 Structures*, funded by the German Research Council (DFG) and the Austrian Science Fund (FWF), grant W-1244.

-The walnut data set included in this toolbox is licenced under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) and available on [Zenodo](https://doi.org/10.5281/zenodo.1254206):
+The walnut data set included in this toolbox is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) and available on [Zenodo](https://doi.org/10.5281/zenodo.1254206):

 * Keijo Hämäläinen, Lauri Harhanen, Aki Kallonen, Antti Kujanpää, Esa Niemi and Samuli Siltanen.
 (2015). *Tomographic X-ray data of a walnut* (Version 1.0.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.1254206

-The phantom creation code is based on [Phantominator](https://github.com/mckib2/phantominator), copyright by its contributors and licenced under [GPLv3](https://github.com/mckib2/phantominator/blob/master/LICENSE).
+The phantom creation code is based on [Phantominator](https://github.com/mckib2/phantominator), copyright by its contributors and licensed under [GPLv3](https://github.com/mckib2/phantominator/blob/master/LICENSE).
 See https://github.com/mckib2/phantominator.

 ## License

-This project is licenced under the GPLv3 license - see [LICENSE](LICENSE) for details.
+This project is licensed under the GPLv3 license - see [LICENSE](LICENSE) for details.